 As if her music career doesn't keep her busy enough, during her senior year of high school in November 2012, Elsie created the "No Time for That" Tour presentation, of which is still offered free of charge.
-She is the founder and president for the registered Canadian charity No Time for That Anti-Bullying Society and a youth ambassador for Kids Help Phone.
+She is the founder and CEO for the registered Canadian charity No Time for That Anti-Bullying Society, a youth ambassador for Kids Help Phone, and an Honourary Rotarian.
 "I know how alone, misunderstood, and hurt I felt when I was being bullied, and I also know that there are thousands of others feeling the exact same way I did.
 No one deserves to feel that way."
 Elsie tells her stories and experiences, and performs the songs that she has written which all relate to bullying, mental health awareness, and how to overcome tough times.
 She talks about what it's like living with mental illness, explaining that even though she still struggles with depression and an anxiety disorder, it doesn't define her.
 "I've learned that it's okay not to be okay.
 Yes, I have some really bad days, but I also have really good days, and those good days are the days worth fighting for.
 Positivity is key and so is self-love."
 It is so important to focus on the positive and what makes you happy, and to not let people or things bring you down.
-So far, this ambitious, inspirational girl has visited 500 schools across Canada with the "No Time for That" Tour.
+So far, this ambitious, inspirational girl has visited over 500 schools across Canada with the "No Time for That" Tour.
 She has received the CAMH Difference Makers Award, Shaw's 50 Outstanding Canadians Award, the MCIC Global Citizenship Award, the Premier's Healthy Living Award, the Volunteer Manitoba RBC Local Hero Award, the YMCA-YWCA Young Woman of Distinction Award, and has been nominated for the CBC Manitoba Future 40 Award and nominated as a Manitoba Hero in recognition of her effective presentation.
 Elsie hopes to continue to help and inspire as many people as possible with her message of empathy and empowerment.

 Elsie Morden loves performing as much as she loves helping people.
 She is a huge advocate for living and maintaining a healthy lifestyle, and is keen on respecting and protecting the environment.
 Overall, Elsie serves as an ideal role model, and there is no doubt that she will continue to inspire all!